Treating a Tongue or Lip Tie

 If it is determined that the tie requires treatment, there is a simple procedure called a “frenotomy” that can quickly correct the problem.
 The procedure is relatively painless and takes a few seconds.
 The treatment provider will use sterile scissors or laser to quickly separate the frenulum.
 Sterile gauze will be applied for a few seconds after a scissor release to slow the bleeding and baby can be put on the breast immediately following the procedure.

-Mostly anaesthesia and stitches are not necessary.
+Anaesthetic and stitches are not necessary.
 Some treatment providers with use a gel anaesthic and possibly further local anaesthetic if babies are older than a few weeks.
 The baby cries more because he is being restrained for a few seconds than he does because of pain.
 Comparing the procedure to ear piercing is a good analogy.
 In most cases, the mother notices an immediate improvement in both her comfort level and the baby’s ability to feed more efficiently.

 Video of a frenotomy done with scissors: